 After being introduced to the marine sanctuaries as a class, students will work in small groups to develop posters that highlight key ideas in the benchmarks in the context of the individual marine sanctuaries.

 The following links are downloadable pdfs for the lesson plan Exploring National Marine Sanctuaries.
-This lesson was developed by educators from the National Marine Sanctuary Program to be used in settings for both formal and informal education.
+This lesson was developed by educators from the NOAA Office of National Marine Sanctuaries to be used in both formal and informal education settings.